Rose Lavelle, U.S. Women’s Soccer Team turn attention to Olympics

 “Feel like this was kind of a huge turning point for women soccer,” said Lavelle.
 “I think it’s been great for all the strides that we’ve made on and off the field.”

-Lavelle was awarded the Bronze Balll at the World Cup, symbolizing being named the third best player in the entire tournament.
+Lavelle was awarded the Bronze Ball at the World Cup, symbolizing being named the third-best player in the entire tournament.
 And later, named one of the world’s best players in 2019.

 “Honestly I feel like I’m just starting to scratch the surface.
 Obviously we had a really great year as a team and I feel like I got some good experience but I think we kind of have to put that behind us now and move onto the next task at hand,” said Lavelle.